emerald/modes/README.md

 # Emerald Modes

-Currently, an "Emerald mode" consists merely of syntax-highlighting for Emerald
+Presently, an "Emerald mode" consists merely of syntax-highlighting for Emerald.
+There are currently modes for:

-Currently, the supported modes are:

   * [vim](envs/vim/) ([install](envs/vim#installing))
   * [The `listings` package for LaTeX](envs/listings)